DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-03-17-dream-matter-labs-introduction.md

 ---
 <h2 class="post-heading">Hello World!</h2>

-Dream Matter Labs is an independent video game studio focused on bringing dreams to life.
+Introducing Dream Matter Labs!

-As a team of juniors, we know how exhausting it can be to break into the game industry—and we’re tired of waiting for it to recognize our potential.
-So, we decided to create our own studio and forge our own path.
+Breaking into the game industry is exhausting – and we're tired of waiting for it to see our potential.

-Here, while we gain real-world experience and show the industry exactly what we can do, our goal is to create surreal, narrative-driven games that blur the lines between dreams and reality.
-Follow along so we can share our adventure with you and unveil our debut game!
+Therefore!
+We have taken *matters* into our own hands by creating our own studio – Dream Matter Labs, to gain real-world experience and show the industry exactly what we can do.
+Through a team of 15 junior volunteers, we focus on making games that challenge conventions, foster creativity, and bring you worlds that linger in your mind long after you leave them.
+Follow along as we share our adventure and unveil our debut game!

+💭 Want to be part of the community?
+Join us on Discord and come chat with us! <https://discord.gg/XAYvJhkkqE>